 Publicity For Your Stall

 It is vital to publicise your charity stall as widely as possible.
-Use as many different medias as you can.
+Use as many media types as you can.

 You can ask your family and friends to help you spread the word using social networking sites.
 There are many pages and groups related to local areas on Facebook, for one.
 There may even be pages or groups related to local area fundraising.